 Masks and Helmets

 These days, it’s common to see catchers mixing and matching their preferred mask brand with different gear.
 This can be attributed to new and improved head protection technology that not all brands offer.
-For example, a catcher that wears a Force3 mask with Nike gear has become common and players make choices for protecting their heads outside of contractual obligations.
-For example, Nike athlete Will Smith prefers the Force3 mask, so he wears it.
-Nike does not require Smith to wear Nike branding on his head, because they recognize that the safety of someone’s head and brain supersedes marketing contracts.
+For example, a catcher that wears an All-Star mask with Nike gear has become common and players make choices for protecting their heads outside of contractual obligations.
+For example, Braves backstop Sean Murphy prefers the Force3 mask, so he wears it.
+For the rest of his protective gear, though, he’ll go with Rawlings – just like his leather.

 Before we see the stats, what do you wear?

 All-Star Masks: Worn by 30% of MLB Starting Catchers

 All-Star has been one of the strongest brands in the game for years, especially among catchers.
 They maintained the same percentage from 2022 over to 2023 and, at nearly a third of the league, it shows that All-Star catcher’s masks/helmets are a mainstay in MLB.
 The MVP5 helmet has been well received by MLB starters (worn by Rutschman below), their safest helmet to date, they may be coming for the crown.